How do Structured Outputs Work?

 Additionally, this results in faster development.
 You don’t need to spend a lot of time prompt engineering the model to avoid hallucinations.

 In the example below, we create a tool that can retrieve weather data for a given location.
-The tool is calledget_weather which contains a parameter called location.
-We then invoke the Chat API with strict_tools set to true to ensure that the generated tool calls always include the correct function and parameter names.
+The tool is called get_weather which contains a parameter called location.
+We then invoke the Chat API with strict_tools set to True to ensure that the generated tool calls always include the correct function and parameter names.

-When the strict_tools parameter is set to true, you can define a maximum of 200 fields across all tools being passed to an API call.
+When the strict_tools parameter is set to True, you can define a maximum of 200 fields across all tools being passed to an API call.

 1tools = [